-The primary focus at GML is GIS, Geovisualization, and cartographic research and development.
+The primary focus at GML is GIS, Geovisualization, and Cartographic research and development.
 This includes new ways to convert existing vector data from a static environment to a GIS.
-In addition, research relating to the fields of NES, meteorology, biogeography, urban planning and 3D has been prototyped or developed as well.
+In addition, research relating to the fields of NES, meteorology, biogeography, urban planning and 3D has been developed as well.
 Campus projects that help the “university community” such as the Campus Webmapand Huskie Tracks GPSwere developed in this lab with the help of students and staff.
 These types of research projects help students keep current with "real world" issues relating to the field of GIS.

 To date we have had more than 250 students from the Colleges of LA&S, Business, Health and Human Services, Engineering and Technology, and Education work on various research projects within this lab.
 This lab is a non-for-profit research facility that is student based and is under the directorship of Philip Young.